Civilians, Diplomats Seek Evacuation from Chaotic Kabul Airport

 Sunday morning, a Taliban delegation engaged prominent Afghan jihadi leaders, politicians and elders in negotiations that culminated in Ghani stepping down from office, said Taliban sources aware of the developments.

-The Taliban maintained in the talks that they would not engage with Ghani in any transfer of power, saying he was not “a legitimate” president, according to the sources.
+The Taliban maintained in the talks that they would not engage with Ghani in any transfer of power, saying he was not "a legitimate" president, insurgent officials said, requesting anonymity for not being authorized to talk to media.

-Under a deal reportedly reached, a delegation of Afghan leaders, including Abdullah, will travel to Qatar, where “the transfer of power to the Taliban” will formally take place.
-VOA contacted Taliban spokespersons for a confirmation but could not get a response immediately.

 The speed of the Taliban offensive has shocked both locals and the international community.
-While violence in the country has been high since 2020, after the Taliban signed a deal with the United States, the latest campaign against Afghan cities has been unexpectedly fast.
+While violence in the country has been high since 2020, after the Taliban signed a deal with the United States, the latest campaign against Afghan cities has been unexpectedly rapid because government forces often did not put up any resistance.

 The Taliban gains started with the capital of Nimruz province August 6 and nine days later they had Kabul surrounded from all sides.